supragya/supragya.github.io/content/posts/writing-graph-trees/index.md

 ]

 ---
 Interviews are hard, and quirks for rust do make them harder.
 Especially when it comes to data structures like graphs and trees.
-While in other languages you can quickly code up a pointer based solution due to most languages not having a borrow checker.
+While in other languages you can quickly code up a pointer based solution due to those languages not having a borrow checker.
 However, the borrow checker is a bane for writing these data structures in rust, especially in a time constrained setting such as that of a coding interview.
 This post intends to make that a little easier!

 ## A shared reference with interior mutability: `NodeRef`
 If you have struggled with rust's borrow checker enough, you know it's hard for rust to be conviced of the following situation: